Samagra-Development/revealjs-template/README.md

 ## Instructions

-- Fork this repository to create an empty presentation template
+- Press the `Use this template` button to create an empty presentation template
 - Use [Reveal.js](https://revealjs.com/) markup instructions